 – More comfortable and tolerable compared to CPAP breathing masks

 – Allows a much more relaxed sleep and allows for normal breathing

 – Helps to reduce or stop snoring

 Unlike NightLase which tightens your throat tissues, an oral appliance helps open up your airway by adjusting the position of your jaw.
 Lying on your back while sleeping closes the airway because gravity pushes your tongue and jaw towards the back of the throat.
 The oral appliance prevents your jaw and sometimes even your tongue from moving backwards as you sleep.
 By wearing it every night, the bones in the face remodel themselves overtime to correct issues with airway obstruction, TMJ, and alignment.

 There are many types of OSA appliances available today.
 If an OSA appliance is for you, we will do a thorough evaluation to determine if and -which type of appliance would work best for you.

 Throughout your treatment and diagnosis, Dr. Feng and the rest of the Sloan Creek Dental team will be available to answer your questions, work through any issues, and help you adjust while you take your first step in treating sleep apnea.
+We address the root cause of compromised airways instead of the symptoms.
 We’re committed to delivering the best possible treatment for your snoring or sleep apnea.